Yellow Brick Road

 And from the Lion, “Read what my medal says: ‘Courage’.
 Ain’t it the truth?
 Ain’t it the truth?”

 It takes courage to seek help, whether it is the person who has substance abuse issues or the family member.
 Addicts may feel more frightened of trying a new way of living, even though it is healthier.
-It probably seems easier to stay with their old and comfortable habits, even if it is destroying their lives.
-There are many examples of people who have overcome their past addictions, and have become powerful examples of courage.
-They can lead us forward into a more positive lifestyle, when we shine the light on recovery.
+It probably seems easier to stay with their old and comfortable habits, even if they destroy their lives.
+There are many examples of people who have overcome their past addictions and have become powerful examples of courage.
+They can lead us forward into a more positive lifestyle when we shine the light on recovery.

-The Scarecrow, Tin Woodman, and Cowardly Lion all follow the yellow brick road to seek The Wizard’s magic, and they like many of us fail to realize that they already have the qualities that they are seeking.
-We follow the yellow brick road, hoping to find a cure, hoping to find a way out of our struggles.
-We may be the one addicted, or the one watching the addiction from the sidelines.
+The Scarecrow, Tin Woodman, and Cowardly Lion all follow the Yellow Brick Road to seek The Wizard’s magic, and like many of us, they fail to realize that they already have the qualities that they are seeking.
+We follow the Yellow Brick Road, hoping to find a cure, hoping to find a way out of our struggles.
+We may be the ones dependent on drugs or alcohol, the ones watching the addiction from the sidelines.

 Dorothy and her friends finally learn the answer from Glinda, the good witch.